*Editor’s note: Please note that throughout the article we reference “recent” in relation to the first incident mentioned.

 Let me explain then:

 Like you, my reader, I too live in the real world, where attitudes and incidents of sexism and misogyny are routine, both in the every day, and scaffolded on structural levels into the societies we inhabit.
-We experience various manifestations of discrimination and marginalisation – such as mockery and ‘mansplaining’, rape culture, violence against women (physically as well as in general discourse).
-All of these surround us, permeating the media we consume, the arts industry, our politicians, educational establishments, community spaces, and places of prayer – none of these are immune or free from these issues.
-Nonetheless, we should be alert to the wider context within which we identify injustices: one form of discrimination should never be a licence for our indulgence in another, and I take deep indignation at simplistic and racist suggestions that are made about Muslims having an exceptional or specific problem with misogyny.
+We experience various manifestations of discrimination and marginalisation—such as mockery and “mansplaining,” rape culture, and violence against women (physically as well as in general discourse).
+All of these surround us, permeating the media we consume, the arts industry, our politicians, educational establishments, community spaces, and places of prayer—none of these are immune to or free from these issues.
+Nonetheless, we should be alert to the wider context within which we identify injustices: one form of discrimination should never be a licence for our indulgence in another, and I feel deep indignation at simplistic and racist suggestions that are made about Muslims having an exceptional or specific problem with misogyny.

 Often these arguments are linked with an essentialisation and a misrepresentation of Islamic beliefs and Muslim communities.

-But even as I push back against these insidious hazards and voices of prejudice, it would be a huge injustice to overlook or to minimalise the existence of discrimination and harm enacted against women in Muslim spaces – in fact, it is our collective failure to adequately acknowledge and address such discrimination and bigotry that has resulted its persistence in such a way that the climate and culture within many of our institutions and community spaces promotes or is complicit in harm or hostility to women.
+But even as I push back against these insidious hazards and voices of prejudice, it would be a huge injustice to overlook or to minimalise the existence of discrimination and harm enacted against women in Muslim spaces.
+In fact, it is our collective failure to adequately acknowledge and address such discrimination and bigotry that has resulted in its persistence in such a way that the climate and culture within many of our institutions and community spaces promotes—or is complicit in—harm or hostility towards women.

 So what are these institutions to which I refer here?